sguox002/leetcode/leetcode-all.md

 ->>

 <<-1481	Least Number of Unique Integers after K Removals    		55.2%	Medium
-greedy: using hashmap to record the histogram. and the sort according to the count, remove those smallest first.
+greedy: using hashmap to record the histogram. and then sort according to the count, remove those smallest first.
 ->>

 <<-1503	Last Moment Before All Ants Fall Out of a Plank    		52.6%	Medium
 ants on different positions, and some goes left and some goes right.
 Once two ants meet, they change direction.
 Get the last moment all fell out of the array
 greedy: it is equivalent that they do not change direction.
-So it is simple to just find the rightmost left direction and leftmost right direction time.
+So it is simple to just find the rightmost left direction and leftmost right direction time. this is same idea in airplane seat.
+All the inside details are not important at all.
 ->>

+<<-1227	Airplane Seat Assignment Probability    		61.8%	Medium
+similar to the last time when all ants drop the plankton. treat all person the same. greedy.
+All the inside details are not important at all.
+->>

 <<-1509	Minimum Difference Between Largest and Smallest Value in Three Moves    		51.6%	Medium
-choose most 3 numbers and change to any value. return the smallest difference.
-greedy: 1. similar to 1423, max point from cards. change the left or right side greedy 2: using sliding window with window size=n-3 and find the min.
+choose most 3 numbers and change to any value. return the smallest difference. greedy 1. similar to 1423, max point from cards. change the left or right side greedy 2: using sliding window with window size=n-3 and find the min Lc1561.
+->>

+<<-1561	Maximum Number of Coins You Can Get    		78.9%	Medium
+given 3n piles of coins, three players.
+You choose any 3 piles, and A takes the max, then you choose, B takes the last. return the max coins you can get.
+greedy: sort and start from the max, choose the max 2 and the min. similar to the problem in sliding window
 ->>

 <<-1526	Minimum Number of Increments on Subarrays to Form a Target Array    		59.3%	Hard
 intial all zero, you can choose any subarray and increase each element in it by one. return the min steps to reach target array.